-- Investment by public and private sectors in the development of standards is directly related to the health and resilience of the economy.
-These resources include R&D to catalyze technology breakthroughs that are then incorporated into technical contributions to globally relevant standards. - Users of standards are increasingly aware of their importance and require a U.S. system that can produce and deliver standards with maximum efficiency and minimum cost, eliminate duplication, and optimize the benefits of a decentralized system. - Government agencies at the federal, state, and local levels are encouraged to rely on voluntary consensus standards that have been developed in accordance with accepted principles, and to participate in the development of these standards when the standards bear directly on the ability of the government to fulfill public duties. - The national interest in emerging areas of standardization,3 demands a new level of coordination and effort, and will require the development of new ways for the public and private sectors, as well as large numbers of standards development organizations and consortia, and consumer interests, to work together in order to preserve national competitiveness. - The U.S. government has enhanced and re-affirmed its efforts to coordinate agency standards activities and engagement and continues to recognize the integrity of the existing U.S. standards process both through active participation in standards development and as a user of standards for more efficient and effective regulatory and procurement activities.
+- " Investment by public and private sectors in the development of standards is directly related to the health and resilience of the economy.
+This investment includes research and development (R&D) to catalyze technology breakthroughs that are then incorporated into technical contributions to international standards. - " Users of standards are increasingly aware of their importance and require a U.S. system that can produce and deliver standards with maximum efficiency and minimum cost, while eliminating duplication and optimizing the benefits of a decentralized system. - " Government agencies at all levels continue to rely on voluntary consensus standards to support efficient regulatory activities.
+While these standards may be incorporated by reference, either in part or in their entirety, these standards must retain their copyright protection. - " A variety of economic forces, including automation and consolidation in many industries, is increasingly disrupting the supply of jobs and demand for new skills.
+A standards-literate workforce with demonstrated competencies is better prepared to compete for skilled job opportunities as they emerge. - " The national interest in emerging areas of standardization demands a new level of coordination and effort, and will require the development of new ways for public- and private-sector stakeholders to work together in order to advance national competitiveness.

-III - Principles

-It is well established in the community of nations that standards should meet societal and market needs and should not be developed to act as barriers to trade.
-The U.S. standards system is based upon the following set of globally accepted principles for standards development4:

-- Transparency - Essential information regarding standardization activities is accessible to all interested parties. - Openness - Participation is open to all affected interests. - Impartiality - No one interest dominates the process or is favored over another. - Effectiveness and Relevance Standards are relevant and effectively respond to regulatory and market needs, as well as scientific and technological developments. - Consensus Decisions are reached through consensus among those affected. - Performance Based Standards are performance based (specifying essential characteristics rather than detailed designs) where possible. - Coherence - The process encourages coherence to avoid overlapping and conflicting standards. - Due Process - Standards development accords with due process so that all views are considered and appeals are possible. - Technical Assistance
+PRINCIPLES

+TRANSPARENCY

+Essential information regarding standardization activities is accessible to all interested parties.

+OPENNESS

+Participation is open to all affected interests.

+IMPARTIALITY

+No one interest dominates the process or is favored over another.

+EFFECTIVENESS AND RELEVANCE

+Standards are relevant and effectively respond to regulatory and market needs, as well as scientific and technological developments.

+CONSENSUS

+Decisions are reached through consensus among those affected.

+2 Adherence to these core principles can also mitigate antitrust risk for those engaging in standards development activities.

+PERFORMANCE BASED

+Standards are performance based (specifying essential characteristics rather than detailed designs) where possible.

+COHERENCE

+The process encourages coherence to avoid overlapping and conflicting standards.

+DUE PROCESS

+Standards development accords with due process so that all views are considered and appeals are possible.

+TECHNICAL ASSISTANCE